AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/glossary-ad-hoc.md

 >[!IMPORTANT]
 >
->This article should be used as a reference to understand the terms that you may encounter in the `Adobe Workfront` application, in the `Workfront` documentation, or when generally speaking about planning and managing work.
+>This article should be used as a reference to understand the terms that you may encounter in the Adobe Workfront application, in the Workfront documentation, or when generally speaking about planning and managing work.
 We are currently&nbsp;updating this information and as a result this table might not be complete.
 We will remove this disclaimer when we consider this information exhaustive.&nbsp;

-The following table is a list of commonly used terms in `Adobe Workfront`:
+The following table is a list of commonly used terms in Adobe Workfront:

 ## A - C